HubSeaLon/Mastermind-V2/README.md

 # Mastermind

-In my second year of computer science, I made a Mastermind game with Nathan on Lazarus (Pascal).
+In my second year of computer science, I made a Mastermind game with nic0119 on Lazarus (Pascal).

 Mastermind is is a code-breaking game for 2 player, an encoder and decoder.
 There are many variants of the game.